Teaching More Than a Movement

 Ty Eason participated in Cotillion as a student as well as an assistant marshal while completing studies at South Lenoir High School, Lenoir Community College, and East Carolina University.
 Mr. Eason is currently employed as a School Psychologist with Lenoir County Public Schools and is an active member of the Lenoir County Rotaract Club and a Volunteer Coach with the American Legion Post 43 Summer Baseball team.
 Mr. Eason participated in and won the Kinston Community Council for the Arts’ 2018 Annual Stars Dance for the Arts fundraising event.
 He credits this win to the dancing and networking skills acquired through his many years of service with Cotillion.
 He continues to work with the Kinston Chapter as an assistant director/instructor.

 Megan Taylor enrolled in Cotillion as a fifth grade student and has participated in a variety of roles every year since.
+She currently partners with Mrs. Cherry in the office administration of the Kinston Chapter of Carolina Junior Cotillions.
 Ms. Taylor enjoys watching Cotillion students acquire the social skills and confidence needed to be successful in life.
-Ms. Taylor is a native of Kinston and a graduate of East Carolina University with a degree in elementary education.
+She is a native of Kinston and a graduate of East Carolina University with a degree in Elementary Education and Liberty University with a Master’s Degree in Gifted Education.
 She currently resides and teaches in Winterville, NC.
-Additionally, Ms. Taylor is pursuing a Master’s Degree in Gifted Education from Liberty University.